isdelr/tmodloaderconfig-redux/README.md

 # tModLoader Docker Server - Professional Edition

 This setup provides a clean, unified, and easy-to-manage tModLoader dedicated server using Docker Compose.
-It is based on the official tModLoader server files but has been refactored for simplicity and ease of configuration.
+It automates permissions and allows for server and mod configuration directly from the `docker-compose.yml` file.

 ## Features

--   **Unified Configuration**: All major server settings are managed via environment variables in the `docker-compose.yml` file.
+-   **Unified Configuration**: All major server settings are managed via environment variables.
+-   **Automated Mod Installation**: Provide your mod lists directly in the `docker-compose.yml` or as files.
+Mods from the Steam Workshop are downloaded automatically.
 -   **Automatic `serverconfig.txt` Generation**: The server automatically creates a `serverconfig.txt` on the first run based on your settings.
--   **Non-Root User**: Runs the server under a non-root user for better security.
+-   **Automated Permissions**: The container automatically fixes file permissions on the host data directory, so no manual `sudo` commands are needed.
--   **Persistent Data**: Your world, mods, and logs are stored on the host machine in a `tmodloader_data` folder, so your data persists even if the container is removed.
+-   **Persistent Data**: Your world, mods, and logs are stored in a `./tmodloader_data` folder on the host.
--   **Easy Updates**: Rebuild your container to update tModLoader and your workshop mods automatically.

 ## Prerequisites